Josebaseba/sails-hook-non-www/README.md

 sails-non-www
 =============

-The simplest way to redirect the www.domain.com requests to domain.com
+The simplest way to redirect the http://www.example.com requests to http://domain.com

+Just clone this repo inside of api/hooks folder and all the requests will be redirected to non-www url.